talex-touch/talex-touch/apps/docs/docs/plugins/config/init.md

 ## value <Badge type="info" text="OPTIONAL" /> <Badge type="warning" text="Supposed" />

 Filed `icon.value` identifies the value of a plugin-icon.
-If it's empty, the default will be `TalexTouch` Logo.
+If it's empty, the default will be `Tuff` Logo.

 ## plugin <Badge type="info" text="OPTIONAL" />